Blog

 What purpose-built software looks like

-• A single place to manage the teaching timetable
+• A single place to manage the teaching timetable and publish it to everyone

 The argument for investing in better tools